saikat-roy/torch_ops/README.md

 ## Currently Implemented:

-1. Patch Extraction from n-D tensors. `utils.transforms.extract_patches` can extract patches from arbitrary n-D tensors by specifying a filter shape and step.
+1. Patch Extraction from n-D tensors. `utils.transforms.extract_patches` can extract patches from arbitrary n-D tensors (without breaking autograd) by specifying a filter shape and step.